Donald Trump 'Unraveling' And 'Scaring Them,' White House Officials Told Yale Psychiatrist, She Now Reveals

 Lee’s revelation also came in the same week that The New York Times published an anonymous op-ed piece by a “senior official” in Trump’s administration who called Trump’s behavior “erratic” and “impulsive,” and whose “half-baked, ill-informed and occasionally reckless decisions have to be walked back.”

-Also this week, numerous press outlets published excerpts from a new book by Pulitzer Prize-winning journalist Bob Woodward, Fear: Trump in the White House, in which sources in the White House portray the entire Trump administration as going through a “nervous breakdown,” as Inquisitr reported.
+Also this week, numerous press outlets published excerpts from a new book by Pulitzer Prize-winning journalist Bob Woodward, Fear: Trump in the White House, in which sources in the White House portray the entire Trump administration as going through a “nervous breakdown,” as the Inquisitr reported.

 Trump himself raised concern over his mental condition on Thursday night when, during a rally in Montana, he suddenly appeared unable to pronounce the word “anonymous,” as seen in the video below posted by MSNBC news producer Kyle Griffin.